Prowler 13 | Best fishing Kayak for camping

 The simple design saves weight

 The prowler 13 comes with two rod holders, but it is easy to install more.
 I personally installed one at the front.
-Three rods is enough in my experience, especially when the fish are biting.
+Three rods are enough in my experience, especially when the fish are biting.

 How does the Prowler 13 perform when trout fishing?